At Dodger Stadium, Sandy Koufax no-hits the Mets, 5-0. It will be the first of four career no-hitters thrown by the southpaw from Brooklyn.

 U.S. Ice Skating Federation bans Tonya Harding for life after her ex-husband, Jeff Gillooly, attacked competitor Nancy Kerrigan at a practice session during the 1994 U.S. Figure Skating Championships.

-Indians' designated hitter Eddie Murray (pictured here with Cal Ripken Jr.) collects his 3000th career hit off Mike Trombley to become the 20th player to accomplish the feat.
+Indians' designated hitter Eddie Murray (pictured here with Cal Ripken Jr. as an Oriole) collects his 3000th career hit off Mike Trombley to become the 20th player to accomplish the feat.
 Murray joins Pete Rose as only the second switch-hitter to reach the milestone.

 Trailing 8-2 with two outs in the eighth-inning, Mike Piazza's tie-breaking three-run homer completes a 10-run miracle comeback as the Mets stun the Braves, 11-8.
 Nine of the runs were driven in with two outs and the ten runs equals the most ever scored in an inning by the Mets.